Jensen Interceptor

-The Jensen Interceptor is a grand touring car which was hand-built at the Kelvin Way Factory in West Bromwich, near Birmingham in England, by Jensen Motors between 1966 and 1976.
+The Jensen Interceptor is a grand touring car that was hand-built at the Kelvin Way Factory in West Bromwich, near Birmingham, England, by Jensen Motors between 1966 and 1976.
 The Interceptor name had been used previously by Jensen for the Jensen Interceptor made between 1950 and 1957 at the Carters Green factory.
-Jensen had extensively used glass-reinforced plastic for the fabrication of body panels in the preceding two decades, but the new Interceptor was a return to a steel body-shell.
+Jensen had extensively used glass-reinforced plastic to fabricate body panels over the preceding two decades, but the new Interceptor was a return to a steel body shell.
 The body was designed by an outside firm, Carrozzeria Touring of Italy, rather than the in-house staff.
-The early bodies were built in Italy by Vignale, before Jensen took production in house, making some subtle body modifications.
+The early bodies were built in Italy by Vignale, before Jensen took production in-house, making some subtle body modifications.

 History and specifications

 Jensen Motors used Chrysler V8 engines for the Interceptor, starting with the 6276 cc with optional manual (Mark I, 22 built) or TorqueFlite automatic transmissions driving the rear wheels through a limited slip differential in a conventional Salisbury rear axle.
 In 1970, the 383 c.i. produced 335 hp SAE gross, or 270 hp SAE net.
 Since this engine was detuned by Chrysler for use with low octane petrol, and only produced 250 hp SAE net in 1971, Jensen chose to use the 440 in3 Chrysler engine for 1971.

 For 1971, two 440 ci engines were offered.
 One had a four-barrel carburetor and produced 305 hp SAE net.
 The other, which had three 2-barrel carburetors and produced 330 hp SAE net, was only available in 1971.
-Only 232 cars were built with the 440 "six pack", called the Jensen SP (with no "Interceptor" badging) and it had the distinction of being the most powerful car ever to have been made by Jensen.
+Only 232 cars were built with the 440 "six pack", called the Jensen SP (with no "Interceptor" badging), and it had the distinction of being the most powerful car ever to have been made by Jensen.

 For 1972, the 440 c.i. engine with three 2-barrel carburetors was no longer produced by Chrysler.
 The 440 ci engine that remained was detuned to 280 hp SAE net.
-Chrysler continued to offer a high performance 440 c.i. engine through to 1976 when it only produced 255 hp SAE net.
+Chrysler continued to offer a high-performance 440 c.i. engine through to 1976 when it only produced 255 hp SAE net.

 The Interceptor may have taken some styling cues from the Brasinca Uirapuru, with a distinctive large, curving wrap-around rear window that doubled as a tailgate.
 The original specification included electric windows, reclining front seats, a wood rimmed steering wheel, radio with twin speakers, reversing lights and an electric clock.
 Power steering was included as standard from September 1968.

-The Mark II was announced in October 1969, with slightly revised styling around the headlamps, front grille and bumper and revised rear lights.
+The Mark II was announced in October 1969, with slightly revised styling around the headlamps, front grille and bumper, and revised rear lights.
 The interior was substantially revised in order to meet US regulations, and air conditioning was an option.